SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/add-unsubscribe-link.md

 ---
 uid: help-en-mailing-add-unsubscribe-link
 title: Add an unsubscribe link
-description: Add an unsubscribe link to a mailing
+description: When you send a mailing, it is required to give recipients the option of unsubscribing.
+Learn how you can add an unsubscribe link to your mailing in this how-to guide.
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.16.2023
-keywords: Marketing
+keywords: marketing
 so.topic: howto
 language: en
 ---

 # Add subscription links

 When you send a newsletter, for example, you must give the recipients the option of unsubscribing or changing their subscription preferences.
-T do this, insert a link for the recipients to click.
+To do this, insert a link for the recipients to click.
 Such links are normally placed at the bottom of a message (in the footer).

+The unsubscribe link is normally placed at the bottom of a message.
+If you use one of our mailing templates, this link is already added.

+You decide where this unsubscribe link appears and its phrasing, as well as what clicking on this link does.
+For example, you may simply take the viewer to their "unsubscribe" page where they can manage their preferences, or they can automatically be opted out from all your mailings.

+![From the Insert/edit link symbol, click Special links and add your unsubscribe link -screenshot][img4]

 ## In the drag and drop editor